teatwig/nano-9/README.md

 end
 ```

-Here is the Nano-9 code.
-Note: that it does not have the `+=` operator of
+The above code works in Nano-9 in a .p8lua file.
+Here is the Lua code.
-Pico-8.
-It's vanilla Lua code.
+Note: that Lua does not have the `+=` operator of Pico-8.

 ``` lua
 x = 0